Polarion ALM 21 R1 is available

 passwdfile prior to 21 R1 should apply them to the

-- If you use external services that refer to the
+- If you use external services that connect to the /repo location, connect them instead to a new /repo-access custom location that is authenticated against the

 Per-field permissions for LiveDocs